RowanDW/Battleship/README.md

 ## General info
 This project is a command line implementation of the game Battleship.
 Users can try their luck against a computer opponent.
 The program is place user and computer ships, display turns, and has an adjustable board size.

-This version include a personal extension that makes the computer's actions more intelligent.
+This version includes a personal extension that makes the computer's actions more intelligent.

 ## Learning Goals
 * Utilize Test Driven Development